Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/remote-env.md

 ---
 # Development Environment Setup [Post Prerequisites]

-*Will be lead by a blg instructor in class.
+*Will be lead by a BLG instructor in class.
 NOT a prereq!*

-1. ssh into the blg provided node, credentials provided in a secure channel.
+1. ssh into the BLG provided node, credentials provided in a secure channel.
 ```
 ssh user@52.235.45.14
 ```